bumba5341/Automated_car_parking/README.md

 It is a IOT based project .
 Here I  build a automated car parking.

-Green LED used to understand the availibility of the parking, where as the red led was used to understand that the parking is full.
+Green LED used to understand the availibility of the parking, where as the red led indicated that the parking is full.